nylki/lindenmayer/README.md

 ```

+### Putting it all together
-### Final functions: Visualization and other post processing
+#### Final functions: Visualization and other post processing

 Most likely you want to visualize or post-process your L-Systems output in some way.
 You could iterate and parse the result yourself, however `lindemayer` already offers an easy way to define
 such postprocessing: *final* functions.
 In those final functions you can define what should be done for each literal/character.
 The classic way to use L-Systems is to visualize words with [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics).
-The standard rules, found in Aristid Lindenmayer's and Przemyslaw Prusinkiewicz's classic work [Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/#abop) can be easily implented this way, to output the fractals onto a [HTML Canvas element](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API):
+The standard rules, found in Aristid Lindenmayer's and Przemyslaw Prusinkiewicz's classic work [Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/#abop) can be easily implented this way, to output the fractals onto a [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

+You can fiddle with the following example in [this codepen](http://codepen.io/nylki/pen/QNYqzd)!
 ```.html
 <body>
 	<canvas id="canvas" width="1000" height="1000"></canvas>